Sy-Ja/votesplat/README.md

 # VoteSplat

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [VoteSplat website](https://votesplat.github.io).

 If you find VoteSplat useful for your work please cite:
 ```